wl-research/blog/index.md

 <img src="images/flowchart.png" />

-Nubia's composed of three modules.
+Nubia is composed of three modules.
 The first is neural feature extraction.
 The three main neural features that power the metric are semantic similarity, logical inference, and sentence legibility.
 These are extracted by exposing layers from powerful (pretrained) language models: RoBERTa STS for semantic similarity, RoBERTa MNLI for logical inference, and GPT-2 for sentence legibility.

 The second module is the aggregator.
 This module is trained to approximate a function mapping input neural features to a quality score that reflects how interchangeable the sentences are.
 The objective is to come as close as possible to human evaluation.